 8.1 HDR candidates are provided with information necessary to support their candidature, including hard copies of relevant research and academic policies.
 Supervisors, the Associate Dean (Research) or nominee and the

 Office of Research each have obligations in this area.
 Commencing candidates are provided with face-to-face, print and HDR induction material.
-In addition, international students commencing candidature are provided with an International Student Orientation Pack.
+In addition:

-8.2 Provision of resources and services are set out in the ‘Statement of Resources and Services for HDR Candidates’.
-In addition, each faculty provides candidates with a statement of support for candidates enrolled within the faculty.
+8.2 Each faculty provides candidates with a statement of support for candidates enrolled within the faculty.

-The Office of Research and Asset Management Services ensures all full-time candidates who spend the equivalent of a standard working week on campus, and who so desire, are accommodated in a HDR Study Centre (subject to availability of space).
+The Faculty or School of enrolment and Asset Management Services ensures all full-time candidates who spend the equivalent of a standard working week on campus, and who so desire, are accommodated in a HDR Study Centre (subject to availability of space).
 Part-time candidates have access to hot desk work spaces.
 Relevant form: HDR Study Space Request form.

 8.5 Student Wellbeing offer support to students including (but not limited to) confidential counselling, academic services and disability services.